Paint Awash on a Shifting Ground (from the exhibition catalog for Greg Minah: Shifting Ground, Selected Paintings 2008-2014)

 **The latter is a reference to the revolutionary French-born Dada artist and writer Marcel Duchamp (1887-1968), who upended expectations for what could be a true art work with his Fountain (1917/1964, San Francisco Museum of Modern Art), a sculpture made from a found object—a urinal.

-Doreen Bolger has been Director of the Baltimore Museum of Art since 1998.
+Doreen Bolger was Director of the Baltimore Museum of Art from 1998 until 2015.
 She previously served as Director of the Museum of Art at the Rhode Island School of Design and has had a long curatorial career, first at The Metropolitan Museum of Art in New York City, and later at the Amon Carter Museum in Fort Worth, Texas.
 Ms. Bolger holds a Ph.D. in Art History from the Graduate Center of the City University of New York and has published extensively on American painting, drawing, and decorative arts.